ppurka/papers/matrix_code/README.md

 1. `powerline_code.pyx` - has the following three classes for concatenated codes (see the examples in `codes_linear.py`):
-    a) PowerlineReedSolomonCode - this class is for the Reed Solomon code.
+    1. *PowerlineReedSolomonCode* - this class is for the Reed Solomon code.
 It takes in the constant weight code (as a NonlinearCode class), the alphabet size q of the Reed Solomon code, and the dimension of the Reed Solomon code.
 Default length of the Reed Solomon code is q-1.
-    b) PowerlineReedSolomonSubcode - this class is for the Reed Solomon subcode which contains all words except the all-one and its scalings.
+    2. *PowerlineReedSolomonSubcode* - this class is for the Reed Solomon subcode which contains all words except the all-one and its scalings.
 It takes in the constant weight code (as a NonlinearCode class), the alphabet size q of the Reed Solomon code, and the